What does National Grid do?

-We are planning to build the tunnels and shafts under our permitted development rights, which means we do not need planning permission for the entire project.
-However, there will be points along the tunnel route where we need to build headhouses to cover the shafts.
-We will need to secure planning permission for these if they are not on our operational land.
+We are building the tunnels and shafts under our permitted development rights, which means we do not need planning permission for the entire project.
+However, there are points along the tunnel route where we need to build new headhouses to cover the shafts.
+National Grid has secured all necessary planning permissions for construction activity sites which do not fall under our permitted development rights.

 When will this work be taking place?

 Operational by 2025